 - Environment: Common in western Mediterranean countries, especially in mountainous forests.
 It is found in cracks on calcareous rocks.

-- Description: Vivacious plant of the Compositae family, which consists of a small woody base from which several stems grow from 20 to 40 cm high in the Spring every year.
+- Description: This vibrant plant of the Compositae family consists of a small woody base from which several stems grow 20 to 40 cm high in the Spring every year.
 The whole plant is sticky and hairy.
-Its flowers are small, yellow, and gather in flower heads on the tip of the stems.
+Its small and yellow flowers gather in flower heads on the tip of the stems.

 - Parts of the plant used medicinally: The leaves and flower heads.